-We describe an approach which takes a population genetics perspective to theoretically motivate the use of an identity-by-descent based similarity metric.
-We compare this approach to other more intuitively motivated models and similarity measures based on identityby-state, suggested in the literature.
+From a population genetic perspective the use of an identity-by-descent based similarity metric is theoretically motivated.
+This approach is then compared to other more intuitively motivated models and other similarity measures based on identity-by-state, suggested in the literature.